Stackbit-Demos/stackbit-demo-nextjs-book/content/pages/pricing.md

           *   1 year
           *   Personalised plan
-          *   You have a higher chance of finishing all the papers
+          *   You have a higher chance of completing all the papers
         content_align: left
         actions:
           - label: Start with Personal